Supply Chain Management

 IBIDEN Group Supply Chain CSR Guidelines

-IBIDEN disclosed requests to suppliers based on its basic purchasing policies in 2008, and issued "the IBIDEN Group Green Procurement Guidelines" in 2009 as a system for green procurement, designed to procure parts and materials that feature reduced environment impact.
-In addition, IBIDEN published "the IBIDEN Group Supplier CSR Guidelines" in 2011.
-These CSR guidelines generally cover the requirements of the industry organization RBA's code of conduct, and they are regularly revised in line with developments in the international community and industry organizations.
-Currently, in order to meet the demands of the international community, which aims for sustainable development, we have changed the name of the Guidelines to the "IBIDEN Group Supply Chain CSR Guidelines" as a policy to be addressed by the entire IBIDEN Group and its supply chain.
+Currently, in order to meet the demands of the international community, which aims for sustainable development, we have changed the name of the Guidelines to the "IBIDEN Group Supply Chain CSR Guidelines" as a policy to be addressed by the entire IBIDEN Group and its supply chain, we have revised the Code of Conduct to reflect recent changes and released the updated version in August 2024.
 We made the foregoing guidelines accessible to our suppliers in Japan and overseas, seeking their compliance.
-These two guidelines are also available under Procurement Policy on our company's website.
+These guidelines are also available under Procurement Policy on our company's website.

 Furthermore, the Company provides training to the person in charge in the procurement division in order to ensure the implementation of supply chain management under the CSR Guidelines.
 This training provides education on the CSR Guidelines, etc., which are the expectations for the supply chain, facilitates understanding of the recent global, social issues, risks and opportunities surrounding the supply chain in terms of the environment, such as climate change, and those surrounding society and governance, such as human rights and labor, and deepens awareness on how the Company should manage such issues, risks and opportunities.